octo-technology/OpenTezos/docs/michelson/instructions.md

 When executing a sequence the interpreter executes each instruction sequentially, one after the other, in the specified order.

-However, this sequence may stop.
+However, this sequence may stop by throwing an exception.
-//todo: does the sequence stop on its own? is it a regular occurence? this is unclear to me

 #### FAILWITH

 The `FAILWITH` instruction aborts the execution of the Michelson script by throwing an exception.

-It takes a string message as parameter.
+The `FAILWITH` instruction consumes the top element of the stack as parameter (usually a string message).
+The consumed element must be of a pushable type.
 It is allowed to throw an exception without message by specifying the `UNIT` value.
-//todo: "takes a string message as parameter" is unclear for me; i'm assuming the "it" refers to the instruction. there are articles missing in both sentences but without proper understanding i am unable to suggest a correction.

 The `FAIL` keyword has been provided as replacement for `UNIT; FAILWITH`.